 The following graph displays the council's actual net debt as a proportion of planned net debt.
-In this statement, net debt means financial liabilities less financial assets (excluding trade and other receivables).
+Per the regulations, net debt means financial liabilities less financial assets (excluding trade and other receivables).
+However, Council has defined net external debt in its LTP as the amount of total debt net of cash or cash equivalents.
+The debt control benchmark has been calculated using Council's definition of net debt.
+In the 2015 LTP, Council's definition of net debt will be aligned with financial regulations.